CELMA-project/CELMA/celma/README.md

   used to create the plots given in the [thesis](https://github.com/CELMA-project/dissertation/releases/latest).
   **NOTE:** These are to be run *after* the simulations are done.
-* [brokenExitExample.py](brokenExitExample.py) - Example on how to repair
-  simulations where the `*.dmp.*`-files have been corrupted due to for example premature exit during the flush stage of writing.
 * [testPostProcessing.py](testPostProcessing.py) - To be run after
   [testScan.py](testScan.py).
 Checks that the system has been sucessfully built for the included post-processing.